LuisNordlSlav/arsenalVM/README.md

     Halt;

-to get a list of instructions and syscalls go to ./arsenal-globals/src/lib.rs where they are defined in an enum. ignore __end__ it is not an instruction.
+to get a list of instructions and syscalls go to ./arsenal-globals/src/lib.rs where they are defined in an enum. ignore __ __END__ __ it is not an instruction.